 Ticks are parasites that will attach to a host (animal or human) for days at a time to feed on their blood.
 There are several types of tick that can be found in the North Eastern United States.
 There are some variations between species and between developmental stages, but in general, ticks have 8 legs and can grow as large as 1/2 of an inch.
 While not all ticks feed on blood as adults, it is necessary for them to do so in order to reach the adult stage of their life cycle.
 They are most commonly found in forests and other areas of where the land is not maintained or manicured (though certain ticks can and will find their way into well cared for lawns).
 Almost all ticks in the New Jersey area are capable of spreading disease.

-There are a number of ticks that commonly found in New Jersey and Bucks County Pennsylvania which include:
+There are a number of ticks that commonly found in New Jersey as well as Bucks County and Montgomery County Pennsylvania which include:

 Deer Ticks are the primary tick responsible for the transmission of Lyme disease.These ticks do not travel far from their questing areas and are usually encountered during recreational activities in the woods of in meadows.